 Our residences are more than just a place to eat and sleep – they provide a unique social environment, an important aspect of university life.
 You will be living with a diverse mix of students from a rich variety of backgrounds, studying different subjects.

-Each residence has at least one Senior Resident to support you during your time in our residences
+Each residence has at least one Warden to support you during your time in our residences

-University residences include more than 3,500 furnished, centrally heated study bedrooms, which are grouped around shared kitchens.
+University residences include more than 4,300 furnished, centrally heated study bedrooms, which are grouped around shared kitchens.
 More than two thirds of our rooms are en suite, with their own shower, toilet and washbasin.
 All rooms have a single bed, wardrobe, desk with chair and ﬁtted shelving.
-Each kitchen is equipped with a refrigerator, freezer, and oven or combination microwave oven, but residents bring their own cooking utensils, crockery and cutlery and small electrical items such as a kettle and iron (ironing boards are provided by the University).
+Each kitchen is equipped with a refrigerator, freezer, and oven or combination microwave oven.
+Residents bring their own cooking utensils, crockery and cutlery and small electrical items such as a kettle and iron (ironing boards are provided by the University).

 Wireless internet is available in all study bedrooms.
 There is no charge for this service